-- Falling down, being hit in the mouth, or other physical trauma
+- Falling, being hit in the mouth, or other physical trauma

 - Traditional amalgam fillings that fail to support the enamel

-- Biting into a hard candies or other hard food
+- Biting into hard candies or other hard food

 When a tooth gets broken for any reason, the person may or may not feel discomfort or pain.
 Some people lose a small piece of a tooth and don’t even realize it happened.
 Others lose a large piece of the tooth and feel severe pain.
 It depends on if the tooth’s nerve has sustained damage or not.

 Dentin is a pulpy substance that makes up the internal part of the teeth under the enamel.
 It contains nerves and blood vessels that supply nutrients to the tooth.
 A broken tooth can expose the dentin to the atmosphere, which can cause sharp and rapid-onset pain.
 Cold and hot foods and beverages can exacerbate the pain significantly.